-Today’s cake is a winner, and I mean that literally since it’s won multiple competitions and was created by Melinda Winner, who cooks, bakes and writes a blog about managing arthritis.
+The recipe is from Melinda Winner, who cooks, bakes and writes (or wrote, looks like it hasn't been updated) a blog about managing arthritis.
 In fact, some of her recipes include tips on how to complete certain tasks that might be difficult for the arthritic – like holding a lime.
-In the original recipe for this cake, she tells you how to zest one without pain.
+In the original recipe (no longer able to link) for this cake, she tells you how to zest one without pain.

 Melinda has made this cake many times and my intention was to follow her recipe to the letter, but as usual I went off course and made some changes.
 Instead of a 6 layer cake, I made a 3 layer cake….and since I didn’t need quite so much frosting, I reduced that and ended up changing the recipe a bit.
 Still, the recipe is Melinda's in spirit and it's great!
 It's very tart, so if you like lime you'll be happy.